Tuesday, December 28, 2021

 Hook: Have a solo scene with one of the PCs.
 They are walking through a bad part of town that is dark and pretty locked up.
 They are passing a house so reputed to be haunted that it hasn't even been scavenged.
 Ask the player who the poor youth is that just staggered around the corner and just about gave the PC a heart attack.
 Though the PC gets the sense that the youth is being pursued and it is best to stay out of things, they also hear the youth mutter something about a jewel before collapsing.

 If the PC ignores the boy, that will be that for the most part.
 Probably.
-Soon creepy sand-people looking dudes come in.
+Soon creepy sandpeople looking dudes come in.
 If the youth is alive at this point, they look briefly at the PC and continue to him, grab him and interrogate him in their strange donkey language.
 He dies within minutes.
 The sand-people will then start searching the area and want the PC for interrogation.
 The PC could fight them, even kill them, that's fine.
 But they will soon be scared off by hearing the whistles of the town guard in the distance (a coincidence, but they don't know that).

 The PC of course will probably help the youth, who will mutter things about dying and getting into the maze of the purple sorcerer and stealing a jewel.
 Spiders.
 Pain.
 Ow.
 Urg.
 Dies.
 If the PC has dragged the youth into the haunted house, the sandpeople will come in, but the PC will be saved by the bell.

 At this point I would do something akin to in medias res narration and be like, "that was two months ago.
 Since then, the town somehow got word of what happened that night and got it into their heads that [youth name] dropped a jewel and a rat ate it, so everybody hunted rats for a couple weeks, then moved onto cats, and now finally dogs.
-You've been dragged before constibles, gang-leaders, the holy-mafia and the governer to tell your story, but everyone in power seems to be unwilling to mess with the Purple Mage.
+You've been dragged before constables, gang-leaders, the holy-mafia and the governor to tell your story, but everyone in power seems to be unwilling to mess with the Purple Mage.
 Nobody speaks sandpeople language, and they seem to have stop coming to town for supplies during the day anyway.

 Appendix N: